10 Storytelling tips for script writers with tough clients

 6. Not all audience want the same thing.

 I can’t emphasise on this more.
 Your audiences are tough.
 They all have their own interests and tastes.
 It so happens often that the only way to satisfy them is to give them exactly what they want.
 Therefore, you need to understand your audience's mindset.
 You may often encounter a situation where for the same idea, two clients would want two different tones.
 Therefore, it is necessary to know your audience and their tastes.
-A thorough background check on them and what they want will equip you with the necessary approach.
+A thorough background check on them and what they want will equip you with the necessary approach.7.
+Why so serious?

 People often get confused between the ‘serious’ and the idea of being professional.
 Being professional doesn’t mean being serious.
 By that, I don’t mean, you should write a script for the next Adam Sandler movie (BTW, I like Adam Sandler.
 I think he makes weirdly funny movies).
 A little humor in your script is not gonna hurt anybody.
 In fact, it will only help you gain more views.
 People need a good chuckle every now and then, and if you are able to convey your message while doing that, then you’re the boss!